 As Lainie became a parent, she shifted her interests to studying attachment parenting, which then led down a rabbit hole of self directed healing and addressing her own disorganized attachment style.
 Her research brought into focus the reprogramming of her own limiting beliefs and healing past traumas.
-As a result, she’s an advocate for conscious parenting and partnership parenting.
+As a result, she’s an advocate for partnership parenting.

 However, no greater impact in her life was felt when she started facilitating teens at the Project World School retreats.
 Lainie designed a program, a way of being in community focused on extending secure attachment principles to the adolescent experience based on the work of Dr. Daniel Siegel and others.
 The Project World School retreats empower teens to step out of their comfort zones in safety (risk taking), question everything (rebellion), work in collaboration (social learning) and strive for consensus in a community setting.
 Most of all, she was able to create a culture where teens are seen, heard, understood and their thoughts and opinions mattered.
 Living and working in community with teens has been tremendously healing for Lainie, as she’s been able to experience the very thing she did not have growing up, thus allowing her to heal her own inner teenager.